LibrariesHacked/librarieshacked.github.io/_posts/2019-04-04-mobile-library-data-icalendar.md

 END:VCALENDAR
 ```

-There is also a [validator for iCalendar](https://icalendar.org/validator.html) which is useful for ensuring it adhers to the standard.
+Note: there is a [validator for iCalendar](https://icalendar.org/validator.html) which is useful for ensuring it adhers to the standard.

 ## Testing